 About Urban Harvest

-Meet the Urban Harvest Team!
+Meet The Urban Harvest Team!

-Michael worked his way through the UBCO education program while working at Urban Harvest, and is now working on his Master's degree.
-He makes his weekly appearance at the Urban Harvest Saturday Sale, and keeps us all up-to-date on culture and music!
+Michael started with Urban Harvest in September of 2005 – now THAT'S dedication!
+Since that time, he has worked his way through the UBCO education program while continuing to work at Urban Harvest, and has more recently completed his Master's degree as well.
+A teacher on call during the week, he makes his weekly appearance at the Urban Harvest Saturday Sale, and keeps us all up-to-date on culture and music!
+Having a little extra time off during the summer, Mike does a fantastic job of covering summer vacation time for other employees – a perfect fit!
 With a family history in both farming and the grocery industry, Urban Harvest's mandate of sustainability and high quality organic produce appeals to his strong ethical and gastronomic convictions.
+Lucky for us!